 - Instead, a referral code or link should already be generated and linked to their credentials.

-- Codes and links are the easiest ways to share on mobile because customers can copy and paste them into social media posts and text messages right away.
+- Codes and links are the easiest ways to share on mobile.
+Customers can copy and paste them into social media posts and text messages right away.

 - Make sure advocates can copy the code or link with a single tap, instead of having to highlight the text.

-- Include a prewritten message, but ensure it doesn’t sound too “salesy” as real people will be sharing it.
+- Include a prewritten message, but ensure it doesn’t sound too “salesy.”
+After all, real people will be sharing it.
 Also, include an option for advocates to customize their message, for a personal touch.

 - Don’t clutter your referral app page or pop-up with too much content.

 - This is especially important on mobile because the screen is smaller.